rxri/spicetify-extensions/README.md

 ## [PhraseToPlaylist](./phraseToPlaylist/README.md)

-*Convert a phrase into a playlist with songs arraged to make that phrase*
+Convert a phrase into a playlist with songs arraged to make that phrase

 #### To use:

 * Click the button on the topbar, enter phrase, click submit.

 -----
-Most of these extensions are made by [CharlieS1103](https://github.com/CharlieS1103).
+Most of these extensions are made by [CharlieS1103](https://github.com/CharlieS1103) except [adblockify](./adblock/README.md).